Lawrence Wien: Early life

 Wien was born to a Jewish family in New York City.
 He had four siblings: Mortimer E. Wien, Sidney A. Wien, Leonard Wien, and Ms. Bernard T. Hein.
-In 1925, Wien graduated with a B.A. from Columbia College and in 1927, he graduated with a J.D. from Columbia Law School.
+In 1925, Wien graduated with a B.A. from Columbia College, where he was a member of the Philolexian Society.
+In 1927, he graduated with a J.D. from Columbia Law School.

 Career

 In 1928, he co-founded the law firm Wien Lane & Malkin now Wien and Malkin, which became a leading national law firm specializing in real estate law.
 In 1931, he ventured into real estate and, along with three partners who invested $2,000 apiece, bought a small apartment house in Harlem.
 In the 1930s, using his legal background, Wien pioneered the concept of real estate syndicates, making direct ownership of income property accessible to groups of individual investors for the first time.

-In 1958, his son-in-law Peter L. Malkin became a partner in his law firm, which was renamed Wien,Lane & Malkin (now Wien and Malkin}.
+In 1958, his son-in-law Peter L. Malkin became a partner in his law firm, which was renamed Wien, Lane & Malkin (now Wien and Malkin).
 His syndicates purchased, or controlled through long-term ground leases, many of New York City's most prominent landmarks, including the Empire State Building (which he bought with partner Harry Helmsley in 1961 from Henry Crown), the Equitable Building, the Graybar Building, the Fisk Building, the Garment Centre Capitol Building, the Fifth Avenue Building, the Lincoln Building as well as many prominent hotels including the Plaza Hotel, the Taft Hotel, Hotel St. Moritz, the Lexington Hotel, and the Hotel Governor Clinton.

 Wien also participated in transactions in Newark, Palm Beach, Philadelphia, Los Angeles, Minneapolis, and Las Vegas.
 From 1933 to 1935, he was an official of the City Fusion Party and worked to elect Mayor Fiorello La Guardia.
 Wien & Malkin was renamed Malkin Holdings after the spinoff and IPO of Empire State Realty Trust, a publicly traded real estate investment trust.